 What Buyers Are Looking for

 Ultimately, you’ll have to appeal to what the buyer wants.
 The customer is always right, and this is no exception.
 If the buyer isn’t interested in the upgrades you’ve made to the house, then you’re out of luck.
-The best things you can do are take care of your property and continue to add to it when you can.
+The best things you can do are take care of your property and continue to add it while contacting the fence company near me.

 So if you’re curious to know how fences add to a home’s market value, then refer back to this article—it should inform you on exactly what you want to know.
 Keep this as a reference for when you decide to get back into the market.